The Fairness-Accuracy Pareto Front: Fairness measures

 \subsection{Causal fairness in the overlap population}

 Taking the causal approach to defining fairness means replacing the question ``Is the learning prediction (conditionally) dependent on the sensitive attribute?" with the question ``Does the sensitive attribute have a \textit{causal effect }on the learning predictions?"
-Tools from causal inference can bed used to answer the latter since they are designed to glean causal effects from observational data.
 Causal approaches to defining fairness \citep{Kusner2017,Kilbertus2017,Loftus2018,Khademi2019} are motivated by the consideration that selection bias will result in a study population different from the target population.
 This is precisely the situation in many datasets of interest in algorithmic fairness.
 For instance, in predicting recidivism, the training data suffers selection bias leading to a training population (re-offenders that were caught) likely different from the target population (all would-be re-offenders).

-We propose a new causal fairness measure which assesses the average effect of $\rva$ on the predicted probabilities $f_{\theta}(\rvx)$ in the \textit{overlap population}.
-The overlap population is a notion first introduced in \citet{LiLock2018}.
+We propose a new causal fairness measure which assesses the average effect of $\rva$ on the predicted probabilities $f_{\theta}(\rvx)$ in the so-called \textit{overlap population} introduced in \citet{LiLock2018}.
+The overlap population is of particular policy relevance.
 It is the subpopulation where the sensitive attribute $\rva$ occurs with equal probability, given the prediction inputs $\rvx$.
 For instance, in the context of recidivism prediction, the overlap population is the subpopulation with similar inputs, e.g.\ criminal record, demographic characteristics, who could easily be either Caucasian or from a minority group.
-The overlap population is of particular policy relevance.
 In contrast, many traditional causal estimands focus on unrealistic target populations comprised of individuals who are atypical for their particular value of $\rva$.

 Adopting the potential outcome framework of \citet{Imbens2015} and assuming the Stable Unit Treatment Value Assumption, suppose the outcome of interest $\rvo$ takes on one of two potential outcomes, either $\rvo(0)$ or $\rvo(1)$, depending on whether $\rva = 0$ or $\rva = 1$.
 Note that $\rvo = \rvo(1) \rva + \rvo(0) (1-\rva) $, i.e.\ we can only ever observe one of the two potential outcomes.
 Furthermore, suppose the condition of \textit{unconfoundedness} is satisfied, i.e.\ $\rva$ is independent of $\{\rvo(0),\rvo(1)\}$ conditional on $\rvx$.